AsherGeorgy/My-Portfolio/Fun projects/Clash of Clans Upgrade Planner.md

 # Clash of Clans Hero Equipment Upgrade Planner

-👋 Hi Clashers!
-Welcome to the Clash of Clans Hero Equipment Upgrade Planner - your go-to tool for efficient Hero Equipment upgrades!
+Greetings, Clashers!
+Following the positive response received on the Reddit [post](https://www.reddit.com/r/ClashOfClans/comments/1atwpa1/plan_your_hero_equipment_upgrades_using_this/), here's the GitHub page for the Clash of Clans Hero Equipment Upgrade Planner.
+I'll continuously update the Google Sheets link here to accommodate new game updates.
+Contributions welcome.

 ## Overview